davidtchiu/davidtchiu.github.io/teaching/cs161/lab7.turtle/index.md

 - Things worth considering:

-  - For convenience, let's call the lines that move vertically along the width a zig line, and the longer lines that sweep back across a zag line
+  - For convenience, let's call the lines that move vertically along the width a zig line, and the longer lines that sweep back across a zag line.

   - In the picture above, the turtle was initially facing east.
 Therefore, when I call this method, I expect that the zigzag will be drawn horizontally, and to the east.
 But notice how the first zig-line is actually vertical.